neondatabase/website/content/docs/security/security-overview.md

 - **IP Allow** — For additional connection security, the Neon Business plan offers [IP allowlist support](#ip-allowlist-support), which allows you to limit access to trusted IPs.

-- **Private Networking** — this feature, which is currently under development, will enable connections to your Neon databases via AWS PrivateLink and similar services, bypassing the open internet entirely.
+- **Private Networking** — This feature is currently under development.
+It will enable connections to your Neon databases via AWS PrivateLink and similar services, bypassing the open internet entirely.

 ## IP allowlist support